ESPR Penalties & Fines: What Happens If You Don't Comply?

 ⛔ Import bans

-• Refuse entry to products that don’t meet ESPR requirements
+- Refuse entry to products that do not meet the applicable ESPR or sectoral requirements

 This is particularly relevant for importers sourcing from non-EU manufacturers who may not yet be familiar with DPP requirements.